+Barriers to Usage.
 Despite the widespread availability of modern computing resources, three significant barriers remain that are limiting the use of computational chemistry in education and by non-experts:

 - Usability: State-of-the-art computer codes are difficult for non-specialists to use due to differing and sometimes cryptic input syntax and voluminous text output.
-This issue can be mitigated by installing a specialized graphical user interface on the user's computer for the computational program, for example, Gaussview for Gaussian,7 IQmol for Q-Chem,8 gmolpro for MolPro,9 or a combined package, for example, Spartan.10 However, each computational program requires its unique user interface with different terminology, different workflows, and different ways of communicating between the interface and program.
-Although some general-purpose interfaces exist, they typically do not expose the varying specialized capabilities of each computational program, for example, Avogadro,11 Gabedit,12 Chemcraft.13 Other interfaces offer visualization capabilities but cannot create input files or submit jobs, for example, Jmol,14 Molden,15 Molekel.16 In all cases the interface must be installed separately on each user's computer, requiring that non-technical users install, maintain, and troubleshoot highly specialized software.
+This issue can be mitigated by installing a specialized graphical user interface on the user's computer for the computational program, e.g., Gaussview for Gaussian, IQmol for Q-Chem, gmolpro for MolPro, or a combined package, e.g., Spartan.
+However, each computational program requires its unique user interface with different terminology, different workflows, and different ways of communicating between the interface and program.
+Although some general-purpose interfaces exist, they typically do not expose the varying specialized capabilities of each computational program, e.g., Avogadro, Gabedit, Chemcraft.
+Other interfaces offer visualization capabilities but cannot create input files or submit jobs, e.g., Jmol, Molden, Molekel.
+In all cases the interface must be installed separately on each user's computer, requiring that nontechnical users install, maintain, and troubleshoot highly specialized software.
 Finally, these user interfaces are typically not available for all platforms (Windows, MacOS, Chrome OS, and Linux), which poses a significant practical problem in an educational environment. - Resources (money, expertise, time): Supporting computational chemistry requires significant financial resources for computers powerful enough to run complex calculations, expertise to configure the computing environment and install specialized software, and time to maintain systems and train users.
 Different implementation models exist, but they carry various trade-offs.
 Users can run basic calculations on their existing laptop computers without purchasing any additional hardware, but this is limited to small molecules at low theory levels and typically requires substantial user-support for software installation and trouble-shooting on widely varying computers.
 Computer labs can be configured with more powerful workstations, computational codes, and graphical user interfaces, but this can be costly in terms of hardware, multiple software licenses, classroom space, and significant ongoing maintenance.
 Centralized computer clusters are often used to run high-end calculations, but this requires a very large investment in computing and networking hardware as well as technical expertise to build, configure, and maintain such a system.